 Wiring & accessories of a Pick-to-Light system

-You will learn how to implement the wiring of a Pick-to-Light system.
-In this article we explain various methods and possibilities.
-You will also learn which accessories are needed for this.
+You will learn how to implement the cabling of a Pick-to-Light system.
+In this article we will explain different methods and possibilities.
+You will also learn which accessories are required for this.

 Supply lines from the controller

-The wiring is very flexible and simple.
+The cabling is designed to be very flexible and simple.
 A single 4-wire cable connects the mounting rails to each other and to the controller.
 The controller supplies the Pick-to-Light displays with power and data and forms a link between the displays and the control server (LUCA-Server).

 Up to 4 supply lines can be connected to each controller via plug-in connectors.
-The total length of the supply cable should not exceed 100m.
+The total length of the supply line should not exceed 100m.

 Different types of wiring

-For great flexibility, the cabling can be serial, parallel or a mix of both.
-The PTF-BUS has been specially designed to allow a mixed type of cabling over long distances.
+To achieve great flexibility, the cabling can be serial, parallel or a mix of both.
+The PTF-BUS has been specially designed to allow a mixed cabling type over long distances.

-With parallel wiring, only one terminal with double design is used in each rail.
+In parallel wiring, only one terminal with double design is used in each rail.
 Two cables are then connected to the one terminal.
-This way, the mounting rails are connected at one point of the supply line, as if at a parallel connection.
+As a result, the mounting rails are connected to one point of the supply line, as if to a parallel circuit.

-Both of the above methods can also be used in mixed operation without restrictions.
+Both of the above methods can also be used in a mixed operation without any restrictions.
 This feature gives the Pick-to-Light system great flexibility in wiring.

 Only a few accessories are required for the wiring of a Pick-to-Light system.
-These include, above all, the double clamp to which one or two cables are connected (depending on the type of wiring).
+These include, first of all, the double clamp to which one or two cables are connected (depending on the type of cabling).

-The clamps are riveted or screwed in place.
-You can find out more about installation in the separate article: "How to install a Pick-to-Light system".
+The clamps are riveted or screwed.
+You can learn more about the installation in the separate article: "How to install a Pick-to-Light system".

 Many years of experience in paperless order picking